 All serious candidates who prepare for UPSC Civil Services Examination know the importance of mock tests.
-Just like taking mock interviews before actual UPSC personality test, taking mock exams before IAS preliminary and main exam is very important to increase the chances of success in the first two stages.
+Just like taking mock interviews before the actual UPSC personality test, taking mock exams before the IAS preliminary and the main exam is very important to increase the chances of success in the first two stages.

 At a time when there are a lot of online and offline UPSC mock-tests available, we discuss the six mistakes aspirants make regarding IAS mock tests.

 Mistake #1.
 Not enrolling for the right mock test series

 - While many candidates have no issues spending lakhs of rupees for classroom coaching when it comes to taking mock tests most of them are reluctant to invest time/money.
 Very often, a few pirated mock tests are the only source, that too at the last minute.
 As you rightly guessed, this is not the right strategy.

 - As the name suggests, mock tests (model tests) should be a replica of actual UPSC tests.
 It should give you an exact feel of the UPSC standards, in a time-bound environment – whether online or offline.
 Take full-length comprehensive tests covering all topics.
 You may also take subject-specific tests (Eg: Culture, Environment or Current Affairs) if you feel that’s your weak area.

 - Candidates should select model tests carefully.
 You may seek the opinion of UPSC toppers.
 Once a mock-test program is selected, it should be taken seriously.

 - Quality mock tests should help you find the priority areas and the most probable questions.